CanerGures/CanerGures/README.md

 ## About me

 - 24 year old passionate Android Developer 📱
+- Works at Getir, one of the most successful start-ups in Turkey.
 - Mostly working on Kotlin, Android 👨‍💻
 - Writes what he learned on [Medium](https://medium.com/@gurescaner)
 - Loves to play games and a Assassin's Creed fan. <img src="https://p1.hiclipart.com/preview/880/768/54/logo-of-masyaf-assassin-s-creed-assassin-s-creed-logo-png-clipart.jpg" width="36" />